 But isn’t it hard to ‘say goodbye’?

+It can be.
 The key is to remember that it’s the only way to open up space to save another animal.
-Knowing that we’re strict in our rehoming helps.
-If you really struggle, short-term fostering is a better option.
-However, many fosters do end up adopting, but that’s entirely up to you!
+Knowing that we’re strict in our rehoming helps – you can be sure we’ve done everything possible to find a GREAT home.
+If you really struggle, very short-term/emergency fostering is a better option.
+Many fosters do end up adopting but that’s entirely up to you!

-OK, I THINK I CAN BE A FOSTER!
+OK, I CAN BE A FOSTER!
 WHAT’S NEXT?

-Please email us on firstname.lastname@example.org or phone 062 258 3547 or 084 519 0380 to request an application form OR download it below and arrange a home visit.
+Please email us on firstname.lastname@example.org or WhatsApp 078 892 7892 to request an application form and arrange a home visit.